coffiend/coffiend.github.io/_posts/2019-04-19-sweet-sixteen.md

 date: 2019-04-19
 ---

-I’d been sixteen years old for a few weeks but life had not become more exciting.
+I’d been sixteen years old for a few weeks and nothing had happened.
 Sixteen was the age when I could legally have sex.
 Sixteen was the age when I could legally smoke.
 I’d done neither of these things.
 A few weeks-in and sixteen was not living up to the hype.

 It was early 1997.
 I was a young man living in the middle of England.
 In Loughborough, to be precise.
 I’d smoked once at a playground for a dare when very young, but had run-home and told my parents straight away.
 I was let-off for being honest and didn’t do it again.
 I’d definitely not had sex.
 I was a straight-A student, in the swim team.
 I’d studied hard, trained hard, and behaved myself.
 It felt as though life owed me some kind of recognition of this when I turned sixteen.
 It felt as though something should happen.